MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VHD.md

 Set-VHD -Path Child1.vhd -ParentPath ParentCopy.vhd -LeafPath Child2.vhd
 ```

-This example sets the parent of the virtual hard disk associated with ParentCopy.vhd as the parent
+This example sets the parent of the virtual hard disk associated with **ParentCopy.vhd** as the
-of the chained virtual hard disk associated with Child1.vhd, where the leaf of the virtual disk
+parent of the chained virtual hard disk associated with **Child1.vhd**, where the leaf of the
-chain is the virtual hard disk associated with Child2.vhd.
-The operation is performed in online
+virtual disk chain is the virtual hard disk associated with **Child2.vhd**.
+The operation is
-mode.
+performed in online mode.

 ### Example 2